marko7460/hyperautomation-docs/docs/GettingStarted/GCP.md

 1. Scroll to the [Cloud Keys](../Concepts/Organization.md#cloud-keys) section.
 1. Press on `+Add` button.
 1. For `Cloud Key` choose `GOOGLE_CLOUD_KEYFILE_JSON`.
-1. Paste the value of the `credentials.json` in the above setps
+1. Paste the value of the `credentials.json` in the above steps
 1. For `Environment` choose `global`.
 1. Press `Save` button
 1. You should have something like this